Patreon vs Ghost – A Comprehensive Comparison

 Patreon is free to signup and use.
 If you’re not making money you don’t need to worry about any costs to get started.
 However these transaction fees become excessive once you actually start having success.

-Currently, there are three plans: Lite, Pro, and Premium.
-Lite is suitable to create a Patreon page and offer a simple subscription with private posts and images.
-The Pro is their best plan as you can provide multiple tiers to your audience, and you get access to analytics, integrations, and promotional tools.
+Currently, there are two plans: Pro, and Premium.
+The Pro is their best plan for most as you can provide multiple tiers to your audience, and you get access to analytics, integrations, and promotional tools.

-The premium plan is ideal if you know for sure you want to start offering merchandise to your audience and you have a team helping you run your business.
+The premium plan is ideal if you know for sure you want to start offering merchandise to your audience as a reward for loyalty and having a dedicated partner manager would help you increase revenue.

 Winner: Ghost